21+ Activities in Colorado Springs in Winter

 Another place for the aviation fan is the Peterson Air and Space Museum.
 See Colorado Springs’ first airport passenger terminal, an old hangar built in 1928, and the impressive aircraft in the airpark.
 Best part?
 This museum is FREE to visit.

 The Ghost Town museum is more for kids who love those old mining towns.
 Try arcade games from the olden days, churn some butter, and check out preserved wagons recovered in the Pikes Peak region.
-This is a fun, affordably indoor activity in Colorado Springs in winter!
+This is a fun, affordable indoor activity in Colorado Springs in winter!

 There are so many other museums in Colorado Springs to spend a winter day.
 If you have an art fan, check out the Fine Arts Center museum.
 Motorcycle lover?
 Check out the Rocky Mountain Motorcycle Museum.
 There’s even a ProRodeo Hall of Fame museum that teaches about the impact that rodeo has had on Western America.